EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 Note that CDS are reported only when a match versus the mobileOG-DB has been found.

-Additionally, you will see directories containing the main outputs of each tool.
+Additionally, you will see the following directories containing the main outputs of each tool.
 This is a minimal example omiting the `raw_data` directory:

 ```bash
 $ tree